rliffredo/advent-of-code/aoc_20/README.md

 take care of its conversion.

 Too bad I woke up late this time, or I could have had my personal record :)

+## Day 6: Custom Customs

+Again an easy one, and again I woke up late :)

+Also, this time I over-engineered the first part, expecting something more from the second.
+Often, the wrong abstraction (or the lack of thereof) on the first part lead to a much bigger effort on the second.
+Like usual, in in software maintenance, btw.
+That means that one of the challenges in the first part is usually to try guessing what the second could be.
+In this case, I was expecting some very different kind of logic; so I introduced an intermediate "Form" class to hold the single answer and to which delegate the calculations.
+However, already during implementation, it turned out to be just a holder of a string, so this class was removed in the final clean-up.
+Overall, it did not waste too much time; however, not wasting time at all is also one of the challenges of AoC.

+In this case, the solution used extensively python sets, and the fact that a string is an iterable.
+With those two concepts, the solution is actually quite trivial.
+Note that this is already the second time that I have to use a "buffered lines" parsing.
+This was a hint to refactor it to a common function, which actually helped to clean the code in both places.